mkmuniz/Golang-Api/README.md

 # About

-**1 - What is?**
+**1 - What is it?**

   My first API made in Golang following this [tutorial](https://www.youtube.com/watch?v=MD7b-iQMC24).
 Golang is a compiled language created by Google in 2007 to have a easy reading and fast perfomance.

 **2 - How to run?**

   - Clone the repository
-  - Create `config.toml` file in root directory repository and fill out these informations:
+  - Create `config.toml` file in root directory repository and fill out with these informations:

 ```
 [api]